 Srixon didn’t need to make massive changes with the new ZX7 irons, as the previous ones were trendy among some of the best golfers in the world.
 They did tweak a few things that will push these irons over the edge into some of the best player’s irons available on the market.

 Included in the new ZX7 MKII irons is a new PureFrame technology.
 This PureFrame ridge is forged as an 80% thicker piece of steel and is placed right behind the sweet spot on the iron where most good golfers can strike the ball.
-You can see where it is located on the iron and notice a difference when hitting the ball.
+You can see where it is on the iron and notice a difference when hitting the ball.
 It helps to provide a very soft feel.

 Srixon also still has its dynamic Tour V.T.
 Sole.
 This sole ensures a higher bounce on the leading edge and prevents digging into the ground.
 They have a lower bounce on the trailing edge, which curves away from the ground, allowing you to work the ball however you want.